-Based in a rural Bangladeshi village, Kailakuri Health Care Project serves three different groups - Bengali Muslims, Mandi tribal Christians, and Borman tribal Hindus, with over 48,000 (2016) outpatient visits/year.
+Based in a rural Bangladeshi village, Kailakuri Health Care Project serves three different groups - Bengali Muslims, Mandi tribal Christians, and Borman tribal Hindus, with over 42,000 outpatient visits/year in 2020.

 We employ local staff with few if any formal qualifications, who are trained on-the-job as paramedics - and offer low-cost treatment to poor patients who cannot afford to pay for medical care elsewhere.
 A number of these staff are now completing 'Diploma in Medical Assistant' qualifications (funded by JOCS) alongside their shifts at the project.